Usaamakhan/replit-twibbon/REPORT_SYSTEM.md

 - Users should be able to see their content after being warned

 **Notification sent:** ✅ **ALWAYS**
-- **Message**: "⚠️ Warning Issued - You've received a warning.
+- **Message**: "⚠️ Warning Issued - You've received a warning for: [selected reason].
 Please review our community guidelines."
+- The notification now includes the specific reason the admin selected

 **Confirmation popup:**
-> "Are you sure you want to issue a warning to this user/creator?
-They will be notified and their content will be restored."
+> "Select a reason for the warning from the dropdown, then confirm.
+The user/creator will be notified and their content will be restored."

 **Use when:** Content is borderline/minor issue - you want to warn the creator but allow content to remain visible